phesster/postfix-relay-xoauth2/README.md

 ### Timezone
 Wrong timestamps in log can be fixed by setting proper timezone.
-This parameter is handled by Debian base image.
+This parameter is handled by Ubuntu base image.

 ```
 environment: